 After many years of Pilates, barre, and interval training classes, Ginger was initially drawn to power yoga for the workout and sweat it provided.
 From the moment she began, she was committed to getting on her mat daily and soon learned that the physical was only a small part of the yoga equation.
 The powerful practice has been a wake up call to feel, heal, and tap in to a source of strength never experienced before.

-In the summer of 2019, Ginger began training with the Baptiste Institute and holds a teaching certificate credential through the Institute.
+In the summer of 2019, Ginger completed Level 1: Journey Into Power through the Baptiste Institute and holds a teaching certificate credential through the Institute.
 She completed her 200-hour teacher training in April 2015 and has loved evolving as a teacher as much as evolving as a yogi.
 Forever a student, Ginger seeks out new and different teachers to learn from.

 Ginger’s classes offer attention to breath and mindful movement.
 She encourages her students to seek challenge as well as joy in the process of listening to and moving their bodies.
 Through flows created for both strength and openness, she creates space for her students to grow in grace and courage so that they can face whatever next comes their way.